Cascade and Parallel Convolutional Recurrent Neural Networks on EEG-based Intention Recognition for Brain Computer

 \subsection{Dataset and Model Implementation}

 The movement intention EEG data is collected using BCI2000 instrumentation \cite{schalk2004bci2000} with 64 electrode channels and 160Hz sampling rate.
-To the best of our knowledge, this dataset is so far the largest EEG-based human movement intention dataset with 109 subjects.
-But in the data preprocessing stage, we found that the recordings of the \#89 subject were severely damaged, so this participant's record was removed from further analysis.
+To the best of our knowledge, this dataset is so far the largest EEG-based movement intention dataset with 109 subjects.
+But in the data preprocessing stage, we found that the labels of the \#89 subject were severely damaged, so this participant's record was removed from further analysis.
 We used the EEG data from 108 subjects to build the cross-subject dataset.
-The dataset contains five brain activities with eye closed (baseline), imagining opening and closing both feet, imagining opening and closing both fists, imagining opening and closing left fist and imagining opening and closing right fist.
+The dataset contains five brain activities with eye closed (baseline), imagining moving both feet, both fists, left fist and right fist.

-For time series model (proposed cascade and parallel models, baseline 3D-CNN and RNN) evaluation, we use a sliding window of fixed length to segment the data.
-The length of the window is 62.5 ms with a step size of 31.25 ms, so the window size $S$ is set 10.
-After segmenting, the number of instances is 624,259 from 108 subjects.
-During the experimental process, it is observed that larger or smaller length of the window size decreases the model performance.
-This is possibly due to the periodic length of the brain activity.
-According to the EEG data recording process of the evaluation dataset, the 2D data meshes are transformed with the size of $10\times11$ as shown in Figure \ref{fig:data precess}.
-We randomly select 75\% instances to train the model and 25\% instances to validate the trained model.

 All neural networks were implemented with the TensorFlow framework and trained on a Nvidia Titan X pascal GPU from scratch in a fully-supervised manner.
 The stochastic gradient descent with Adam update rule \cite{kingma2014adam} is used to minimize the cross-entropy loss function.
 The network parameters are optimized with a learning rate of $10^{-4}$.
 The keep probability of the dropout operation is 0.5.
+According to the EEG data recording process of the evaluation dataset, the 2D data meshes are transformed with the size of $10\times11$ as shown in Figure \ref{fig:data precess}.
+The length of the window $S$ is set to 10.
 The hidden states of the LSTM cell for cascade model $d$ and parallel model $v$ are 64 and 16 respectively.
 All fully connected layers have the same size of 1024.